TamPham271299/DEJU/README.md

 An example of R object outputs:

-`IE_J_count` contains counts of each feature (exon/junction) with each column representing each sample.
+`IE_J_count` contains counts of each feature (exon/junction) in the `IE_J_annot` object with each column representing the corresponding sample (e.g, sample1_G1, sample2_G1, sample1_G1, sample2_G2).\
+**Important note:**\
+SampleID will do not appear in this object.
+But, we will know which column belongs to which sample based on the order of BAM files loaded in previous step (The order of samples will be the same as the order of BAM files).\
+The row number in `IE_J_count` corresponds to the same row number in `IE_J_annot` object.
+So, the number of rows in 2 objects are always the same (tells us how many features (exons and junctions) we have.

 ```tsv
 7587  5384  6408  6617
 732  567  731  709